 14 Reasons To Visit Indonesia

-As the world’s largest island country in the world, Indonesia offers a wide selection of places to visit and cultural treasures to experience.
+As the world’s largest island country, Indonesia offers a wondrously wide selection of places to visit and cultural treasures to experience.
 The intercontinental country has more than seventeen thousand islands sprawled across the South East Asian region.
-Because of its massive expanse, it is historically known to be one of the best places to trade.
-So, it has also become a melting pot of cultures.
+With its perfectly massive expanse, it is historically known to be one of the best places to trade.
+As a result, it has also become a melting pot of cultures.

 Bali is probably what most people associate Indonesia with.
 However, there are numerous reasons why people should visit this archipelago.
 Below are fourteen of those reasons.